urlaunched-com/MFNavigationBarAppearing/README.md

 ## Contacts
-If you have any questions regarding pod usage or any improvements ideas, just contact us by email github@molfar.io
+If you have any questions regarding pod usage or any improvements ideas, just contact me by email mx.kuznetsov.dev@gmail.com

 P.S.
 If you have ideas for this pod, but don't have time to implement it - write us your idea and we will do it.
 ## License